mmariani/mmovies.migration/README.md

 mmovies.migration
 =================

-Import plain text IMDB data within mongodb.
+Import plain text IMDB data within MongoDB.

 The data itself is not provided with this package (except for small excerpts for testing purposes) and its usage is restricted by the terms provided at http://www.imdb.com/interfaces/